 Maximizing your engagement ring budget is a careful balancing act — one that involves making a lot of decisions on what you must have when it comes to the 4 C’s of diamonds (and which ones you can dial back a bit).

 One way to make room in your budget for a bigger carat or more expensive diamond cut is to sacrifice a bit of clarity.

-At With Clarity, we follow the Gemological Institute of America’s clarity scale that divides diamonds up into 11 different grades, ranging from Flawless to Included.
+At With Clarity, we follow the Gemological Institute of America’s clarity scale that divides diamonds (natural or lab) up into 11 different grades, ranging from Flawless to Included.
 Most diamonds fit somewhere in the Very, Very Slightly Included and Very Slightly Included Scale.

 Even though VS1 and VVS2 diamonds are in two different grades, they’re technically only one step apart.
 So, which should you go with?
 It all depends on your must-haves — and your nice-to-haves.

 Most shapes below are also available as colored gemstones: black diamond, moissanite, ruby, blue sapphire, peridot, amethyst, aquamarine, and London blue topaz settings.

 Here’s the good news: When it comes to VS1 vs VV2 diamonds, the differences between the two are very small.